AdamCoscia/eve-online-research/Clustering/README.md

 To get started on which file to modify, follow this handy guide!

-- Run the Bash script 'directory_setup.sh' to create all necessary directories (R doesn't create direcories by default) and copy the necessary data from the Trajectory_Mining directory.
+- Run the Bash script `directory_setup.sh` to create all necessary directories (R doesn't create direcories by default) and copy the necessary data from the Trajectory_Mining directory.
-- The 'activity.R' script will separate players based on how many time series points they have.
+- The `activity.R` script will separate players based on how many time series points they have.
 The results of this script were not used in later scripts, but it may be useful for modifications to this directory.
-- The 'dtw.R' script will compute a distance matrix using the best Dyanamic Time Warping (DTW) fit.
-This script by default will use time series transformed to percentage form using the 'percent.R' script.
-If you wish to use it with its default settings, run 'percent.R' first.
+- The `dtw.R` script will compute a distance matrix using the best Dyanamic Time Warping (DTW) fit.
+This script by default will use time series transformed to percentage form using the `percent.R` script.
+If you wish to use it with its default settings, run `percent.R` first.
 Otherwise, feel free to modify the script on your own clone of the repo to use a different set of time series.
-- The 'hcluster.R' and 'kmedoids.R' will cluster players based on the distance matrices computed by 'dtw.R' using hierarchical and k-medoids clustering algorithms, respectively.
-Both scripts create graphs of cluster quality, and 'hcluster.R' creates dendrograms.
+- The `hcluster.R` and `medoids.R` will cluster players based on the distance matrices computed by `dtw.R` using hierarchical and k-medoids clustering algorithms, respectively.
+Both scripts create graphs of cluster quality, and `hcluster.R` creates dendrograms.
-- The 'gower.R' script will then perform hierarchical clustering based on clusters produced for low, mid, and high slot investments, using Gower's distance metric for categorical data.
+- The `gower.R` script will then perform hierarchical clustering based on clusters produced for low, mid, and high slot investments, using Gower's distance metric for categorical data.
 By default, this script will use the ideal number of clusters from the k-medoids clustering, but feel free to modify the script on your own clone to use a different method or number of clusters.
-- The 'playerstats.R' script will compute statistics for each player based on his or her time series data.
-The 'clusterstats.R' script will average these statistics for each cluster.
-The 'playerstats.R' script by default includes the clusters produced by 'gower.R' in the csv file produced, which will then be the clusters used by 'clusterstats.R' for averaging.
-To compute average statistics for different clusters, either modify 'playerstats.R' or the resulting 'player_stats.csv' file on your own clone of the repo.
+- The `playerstats.R` script will compute statistics for each player based on his or her time series data.
+The `clusterstats.R` script will average these statistics for each cluster.
+The `playerstats.R` script by default includes the clusters produced by `gower.R` in the csv file produced, which will then be the clusters used by '`clusterstats.R` for averaging.
+To compute average statistics for different clusters, either modify `playerstats.R` or the resulting `player_stats.csv` file on your own clone of the repo.
-- The 't-test.R' will perform t-tests for each statistic computed by 'playerstats.R' for each cluster.
-It stores the t-test p-values in a 'distance matrix' format, in which the element in the ith row and jth column is the p-value for the t-test for cluster i and j.
+- The `t-test.R` will perform t-tests for each statistic computed by `playerstats.R` for each cluster.
+It stores the t-test p-values in a "distance matrix" format (ie. the element in the i<sup>th</sup> row and j<sup>th</sup> column is the p-value for the t-test for cluster i and j.
-- The 'activity.R', 'trajectory_graphs.R', and 'slot_trajectory_graphs.R' scripts all
+- The `activity.R`, `trajectory_graphs.R`, and `slot_trajectory_graphs.R` scripts all
   produce visuals for the clusters.
 These scripts are designed for the clusters produced by running the scripts unedited, so this script may need to be adjusted to produce legible visuals if other scripts are modified.